by Noel T. Manning II

 - RITES OF PASSAGE – From surviving childhood traumas, to making it through high school, to experiencing first love, marriage, family, death and taxes … and every life challenge in between – these are all perfect fodder for “Rites of Passage” stories.
 What are the choices we make, and how do they impact our view of the world.

 - The Life Problem – Any universal life experience (and challenge) can play host to our protagonist.
 Painful experiences can drive the story and draw the audience deeper into the crisis.
 Humans relate to life problems because they are a reflection of real life.

 - The Wrong Way – Characters usually make a choice that diverts them from the reality of facing their own demons and exploring the very pain thing that is needed to overcome to move forward in life.

 - Acceptance – When characters realizes that the real problem they are confronting is acknowledging the “truth” in front of them, then real-true change can occur.
 The problem is usually internal in nature (character vs. self), not external.

-Examples: Eighth Grade, Life of the Party, Spiderman: Homecoming, Then Came You, Boyhood, City Slickers, Sixteen Candles, Dead Poets Society, 500 Days of Summer, The War of the Roses, Ordinary People, Stand by Me, or Adventureland.
+Examples: Little Women, Eighth Grade, Life of the Party, Sing Street, Spiderman: Homecoming, Then Came You, Boyhood, City Slickers, Sixteen Candles, Dead Poets Society, 500 Days of Summer, The War of the Roses, Ordinary People, Stand by Me, or Adventureland.

 - SUPERHERO – Although our typical Marvel & DC films can fall into this category, it is really less about the actual super powers of the protagonist, and more about our hero overcoming her/his own weaknesses to gain acceptance of who he/she was really meant to be.